jzhoulab/ddsm/README.md

 **Dirichlet Diffusion Score Model (DDSM)** is a continuous-time diffusion framework designed specificaly for modeling discrete data such as biological sequences.
 We introduce a diffusion process defined in probability simplex space with stationary distribution being the Dirichlet distribution.
 This makes diffusion in continuous space natural for modeling discrete data.
 DDSM is the first approach for discrete data modeling with continuous-time  stochastic differential equation (SDE) diffusion in probability simplex space.

-The Jax version of code will be published soon.
+The Jax version of the code will be published soon.

 Installation instructions
 ----------